-- Full reporting system – Allows you to access your sales data and employee information remotely – this is an excellent way to keep your finger on your business’s pulse.
+- Full Reporting System – This allows you to access your sales data and employee information remotely – this is an excellent way to keep your finger on your business’s pulse.
 It can help you improve your approach to business and increase sales.

 - 24/7/365 support – Dedicated specialists with knowledge of the industry available all the time.
 Free integrated remote support and daily backups.

-Almost all tablet-based POS solutions are “Cloud-based,” meaning they run off of the Cloud via your Internet connection.
-TouchBistro is unique in that it is a hybrid; while it does use the Cloud, it does not fundamentally run off of the Cloud and Internet connection – thus making it more stable.
+Almost all tablet-based POS solutions are “Cloud-based,” meaning they run off the Cloud via your Internet connection.
+TouchBistro is unique in that it is a hybrid; while it uses the Cloud, it does not fundamentally run off the Cloud and Internet connection, thus making it more stable.

 For this reason, Touch Bistro doesn’t have an “offline mode,” quite simply because it doesn’t need one.
 All features are designed to work seamlessly without an Internet connection.

-In terms of business size, most of their clientele are small to mid-sized hospitality businesses, and it is not necessarily geared towards large multi-unit chains.
-There is other software that is better suited for national chains.
-The platform’s features and price packages will make it easy to scale to a larger sized company.
-It’s safe to say in this review that it’s a POS solution that is suitable for businesses of many types and sizes!
+In terms of business size, most of their clientele are small to mid-sized hospitality businesses.
+It’s not necessarily geared towards large multi-unit chains.
+Other software is better suited for national chains.
+The platform’s features and price packages will make it easy to scale to a larger-sized company.
+In this review, it’s safe to say that it’s a POS solution that is suitable for businesses of many types and sizes!